Coreopsis-cyber/Coreopsis-cyber/README.md

-- 👋 Hi, I’m Ursula Mennear
+- 👋 Hi, I’m Ursula
 - 👀 I’m interested in Cyber Security and Cryptography
 - 🌱 I’m currently learning Machine Learning techniques, Number Theory and Algorithms that changed the world.
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 umennear/umennear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.